Benjamin-Wall/Benjamin-Wall/README.md

 ---

 ## :man_technologist: About Me :
-I am a Full Stack Developer from the United Kingdom!.
+I am currently learning how to be a Full Stack Developer!
+I am also from the United Kingdom!.
 I'm a 22 year old programmer who is wanting to persue a career in full stack development.
 I have had a passion for computers since i was little, i always wanted to learn how stuff worked and why, growing up i became more tech savvy and decided this is what i want to dedicate my life to.
 ---

 ### :hammer_and_wrench: Languages and Tools :